vespolina/vespolina-docs/en/index.rst

     frameworks/symfony

 Because of the decoupled setup of Vespolina, we are not bound to a single framework.
-At first we provide an integration for `Symfony`_, but integrations with other frameworks are possible.
+At first we provide an integration for `Symfony`_, but integration with other frameworks is possible.

+:doc:`Read about the Symfony integration <frameworks/symfony>`

 About this documentation
 ------------------------